Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

-In the rest of this section we summarize the variety of low-temperature behaviors observed in the entire phase diagram, before diving into detailed investigations in the remainder of the paper.
-For ease of presentation, we start with the four fine-tuned phase boundaries, marked by colored diamonds in \cref{fig:phase_diagram}(f).
-We then turn to the four phases, indicated by colored arcs on the outer edge of the disk in \cref{fig:phase_diagram}(f).
-In this section, we denote the Hamiltonian relative to the ground state energy as
+In the rest of this Section, we give a brief overview of the variety of low-temperature behaviors observed in the phase diagram and listed in \cref{tab:summary_degeneracies}, before diving into detailed investigations in the remainder of the paper.
+For ease of presentation, we start with the four fine-tuned phase boundaries (marked by colored diamonds in \cref{fig:phase_diagram}(e,f)), before discussing the four phases (indicated by colored arcs on the outer edge of the disk in \cref{fig:phase_diagram}(f)).
+In this Section, we denote the Hamiltonian relative to the ground state energy by $\widetilde{H}$, defined as

-where $H$ is the Hamiltonian, \cref{eq:H}, and $E_0$ is the ground state energy, each a function of the interaction parameters $J_1$ and $J_{2a}$.
+where $H$ is the Hamiltonian in \cref{eq:H} and $E_0$ is the ground state energy, each a function of the interaction parameters $J_1$ and~$J_{2a}$.